BettiM7/IR-project/README.md

 ## Information Retrieval Project, USI
 ### Authors: Ivan Angjelovski & Michelangelo Bettini

-The prject has a zipped file with that contains both the code for the data collection and frontend with all the modules already installed and an already configured Solr instance.
-If this option is not viable we have a README.md file in the folder "solr setup" to set it up.
-The frontend is the homonymous folder and can be run with `npm run dev` after installing the required modules.
+CORRECTION on the report, the zipped file is too big to be uploaded on gitHub, so please use a local instance of Solr and follow the README.md file in the folder "solr setup" to crate a new core.
+The frontend is in the homonymous folder, after installing the required modules (`npm install`) and can be run with `npm run dev`.